standuprey/cropme/README.md

 Install
 -------

-Copy the cropme.js file into your project and add the following line with the correct path:
+Copy the cropme.js and cropme.css file into your project and add the following line with the correct path:

 		<script src="/path/to/scripts/cropme.js"></script>
+		<script src="/path/to/scripts/cropme.css"></script>

 Alternatively, if you're using bower, you can add this to your component.json (or bower.json):